 This course explores the interaction of dynamic physiological disease processes with special emphasis on nursing application and implications for nursing practice.

 Knowledge from the life sciences is blended with the medical and nursing management to create an understanding of the physiologic response of patients across the lifespan while under the care of nurses.
 Special focus is placed on the nursing process for the management of disease and the rationale for nursing interventions within the framework of nursing practice.

-Prerequisite: BI 214, 215, CH 103 & 104 or CH 108; NU 104; BI 232.
+Prerequisite: BI 214, 215, CH 108, NU 104, BI 232